Cost pressure dents Wolseley's U.S. business margins

-Heating and plumbing products supplier Wolseley (WOS.L) forecast full-year trading profit in line with consensus, but its shares fell as much as 4.5 percent on Tuesday as higher costs dragged down margins in its largest market, the United States.
+(Reuters) - Heating and plumbing products supplier Wolseley WOS.L forecast full-year trading profit in line with consensus, but its shares fell as much as 4.5 percent on Tuesday as higher costs dragged down margins in its largest market, the United States.

 Wolseley, which is set to change its name next month to match its U.S. brand Ferguson, said margins in the business fell 90 basis points to 8.5 percent over the three months ended April 30.